h4ndzdatm0ld/dev-knot-blog/dev-knot/content/posts/dev-ops/nautobot-ecs-fargate-cdk.md

       ...
 ```

-However, because the `nauotbotDbPassword` was a `Secret` for AWS Secrets Manager, the approach was slightly different.
+However, because the `nautobotDbPassword` was a `Secret` object for AWS Secrets Manager, the approach was slightly different.
 Container Definitions let you pass in secrets directly.

+> A great article on [Passing sensitive data to a container](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/specifying-sensitive-data.html)

 ```typescript
 // update secrets w/ DB PW